aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chart/_index.md

 ```

 Returns whether the cell refered by the chart.

+**Remarks**

 NOTE: This method is now obsolete.
 Instead, please use IsCellReferedByChart(int,int,int) method.
 This method will be removed 12 months later since April 2023.
 Aspose apologizes for any inconvenience you may have experienced.

 **Parameters:**
 | Parameter | Type | Description |